Hespian/EdgeHierarchies/README.md

 To run the benchmark program in its default configuration as used in the paper:

-    app/benchmark [inputGraph] --rebuild --useCH -q 100000 --DFSPreOrder --EHBackwardStalling --partialStallingPercent -2 Where [inputGraph] is a directed, weighted graph in the DIMACS format To add turn penalties, add
+    app/benchmark [inputGraph] --rebuild --useCH -q 100000 --DFSPreOrder --EHBackwardStalling --partialStallingPercent -2 Where `[inputGraph]` is a directed, weighted graph in the DIMACS format.

-    -t -u [UTurnCosts]

-to the command line parameters, where [UTurnCosts] are the costs for taking a U-turn.
+To add turn penalties, add `-t -u [UTurnCosts]` to the command line parameters, where `[UTurnCosts]` are the costs for taking a U-turn.

 ## License
 Our code is released under the MIT License, but external libraries might be under different licenses.
-See the respective directories under the external or googletest directory.
+See the respective directories under the `extern` or `googletest` directory.